Alma Deutscher: Cinderella (2015–20)

-Deutscher's second opera is a full-length work based on the fairy tale of Cinderella, but with significant modifications to the plot, which in her version revolves around music: Cinderella herself is a composer, the prince is a poet, and a haunting melody that Cinderella sings to the prince as she flees from the ball takes the place of the glass slipper of the traditional tale.
+Deutscher's first opera is a full-length work based on the fairy tale of Cinderella, but with significant modifications to the plot, which in her version revolves around music: Cinderella herself is a composer, the prince is a poet, and a haunting melody that Cinderella sings to the prince as she flees from the ball takes the place of the glass slipper of the traditional tale.
 Deutscher explained that it was important for her that Cinderella is not just a pretty girl with a dainty foot.
 The prince falls in love with Cinderella because of her talent.

-Deutscher has worked on the opera over a period of at least five years, between the ages of nine to fifteen, producing succussive expansions and revisions.
+Deutscher has worked on the opera over a period of at least five years, between the ages of nine and fifteen, producing successive expansions and revisions.
 The first (chamber) version was premiered in Israel in 2015, when Deutscher was ten.
 An orchestral version premiered in Vienna the following year, with conductor Zubin Mehta as patron of the production.
-Reports about the sold out performances appeared in newspapers all over the world, and Viennese critics expressed their astonishment at the accomplishment of Deutscher's orchestral writing and at the beauty of her melodies.
+Reports about the sold-out performances appeared in newspapers all over the world, and Viennese critics expressed their astonishment at the accomplishment of Deutscher's orchestral writing and at the beauty of her melodies.

 Deutscher further elaborated the work for the sold-out U.S. premiere in 2017 at Opera San Jose.
 The New Criterion called it an "opera of astounding wit, craft, and musical beauty...
 The sheer amount of orchestral and vocal invention is stunning", and predicted that Cinderella would find its way to Broadway.
 Opera Today described it as "a young talent's sensational burst to prominence... a once-in-a-lifetime opera-going event that had audiences standing and cheering."

 The Vienna State Opera staged its own adaptation for children in 2018, and 2020.

 In 2019–20 Deutscher undertook a further revision of the opera for a production at the Salzburg State Theatre, adding a children's chorus.

-In November 2022 Deutscher made her U.S. debut as conductor, in a revival of the 2017 Opera San Jose production of Cinderella.
+In 2022 Deutscher made her U.S. debut as conductor, in a revival of the 2017 Opera San Jose production of Cinderella.
+The production was released on YouTube in 2023.